Madour/Sherlock13-Online/README.md

 ```

 When a client connects to the server :
-1. Server looks for an available lobby (i.e. has less than 4 players, and game not finished)
+1. Server looks for an available lobby
 2. A new player struct is created dynamically and added to the lobby
 3. A detached thread is created to wait for player messages
-4. Server goes back to listen for connection
+4. Server goes back to listen for connections

-When 4 players are in a lobby:
+When 4 players are in a lobby, the last player to join will notify the lobby thread and the game will start.
-1. A detached thread is created for the lobby
-3. Server goes back to listen for connection

-Thanks to multithreading, the server can handle 32 totally independent lobbies.
+Thanks to multi-threading, the server can handle 32 totally independent lobbies.

 Player threads wait for messages from their clients, and communicate with their Lobby thread via cond signals.

 Lobby thread will then send the correct response to its 4 clients (broadcast) or to just one client.

 ### In Game communication

 ```sequence
 participant Client1